hmjeon/PERDIX/README.md

 ## Free Online Resource PERDIX</br>
 [```http://perdix-dna-origami.org/```](http://perdix-dna-origami.org/)</br>

-This website offers the free online resource PERDIX that automatically converts any object specified using a simple Computer-Aided Design file into the synthetic DNA sequences that are needed to synthesize the target object.</br></br>
+We also offer the free online resource PERDIX that automatically converts any 2D object specified using a simple Computer-Aided Design file (GEO, IGS/IGES, or PLY) into the synthetic DNA sequences that are needed to synthesize the target object.
+With the same inputs, the outputs from online resource are exactly the same to those from the compiled PERDIX-2L.</br></br>

 ## Release Packages</br>
 * **[PERDIX-2L-Win-MCR](https://github.com/hmjeon/PERDIX-2L/raw/master/release/PERDIX-2L-Win-MCR.zip)** for Microsoft Windows</br>